 After agreeing to purchase the National Children’s Castle building and land from the national government this year for 60 billion Yen (approx. 543 million USD), the Tokyo Metropolitan Government is firming up plans to completely redevelop the site along with adjoining sites from 2029 onwards.
+Update: The final sale price was 52.5 billion Yen.

 The land parcels would be redeveloped into a large-scale complex covering a 46,000 sqm block of land fronting Aoyama-dori Street.
 One of the adjoining sites is that of the United Nations University.
 The Tokyo government has been leasing this land to the UN University free of charge.
 The building was designed by noted architect Kenzo Tange and completed in 1992.
 Other adjoining parcels that may form part of the redevelopment include the former Aoyama Hospital located at the rear (currently a home builder display village), and Cosmos Aoyama.